-In accordance with the Company's Articles of Association and pursuant to the approval of the Board of Directors, a development reserve has been created during the year which will be utilised for future development and maintenance of facilities at various properties owned by the Group.
-During the year, there is no movement in the development reserve (2021: AED 303,675 thousand).
+In accordance with the Company's Articles of Association and pursuant to the approval of the Board of Directors, a development reserve has been created which will be utilised for future development and maintenance of facilities at various properties owned by the Group.
+During the year, there is no movement in the development reserve (2022: AED Nil).